fazilisfandiyarov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

-# Problem 2
+# Problem 2: Forced Damped Pendulum

-## 1) Differential Equation of the Forced Damped Pendulum
+## Differential Equation of the Forced Damped Pendulum

 The equation governing the motion of a forced damped pendulum is: